LTLA/BiocWorkflow2015/converted/workflow.md

 This is because the various `system` calls assume that a Unix-style command-line interface is present.
 In addition, *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* is not supported for Windows.
 However, downstream analyses of the BAM files can be performed using any platform on which *R* can be installed.
+The entire workflow takes 7-8 hours to run and requires 10 GB of RAM.

 # Author contributions